Problems with Reading, When To Worry

 Get this: vision screenings will NOT catch vision issues that interfere with learning such as tracking left to right.
 You need a comprehensive vision exam.

 For vision, you will need to go to your own optometrist.
 However, for learning issues, you are legally entitled to request an evaluation of your child under the Individuals with Disabilities Education Act (IDEA) from your school.
 However, that doesn’t always mean the school will comply with your request.
 I’ve heard lots of stories about parents who have to fight for evaluations, or get their own independent assessments done.
 (Expensive!!)
-Ask your pediatrician should be able to help with assessment recommendations.
+Ask your pediatrician as they should be able to help with assessment recommendations.

 Are you seeing these red flags?